How it Works

 Is your community for sale?

 The short answer: It depends on whether your community owner is willing to sell.
-Unlike a few other states, Minnesota and Wisconsin do not have laws that require community owners to notify residents or provide a right to purchase before selling.
+Unlike a few other states, Minnesota and Wisconsin do not have laws that require community owners to provide an option to residents to purchase the community when it is for sale.
 That means CoNorth and the communities we work with depend on voluntary sellers who are open to exploring a resident purchase.

 Minnesota